Electronics Production

 My Board Compared to a Board with the Larger Trace Size

-It was suggested to update the design and use .5 for the traces for better success, instead of the .2 size traces given to us in the premade file.
+It was suggested to update the design and use 0.5mm for the traces for better success, instead of the 0.2mm size traces given to us in the premade file.

-Again, I didn't have time to mill another board, so I attempted to use this board.
+I didn't have time that day to make the corrections or mill another board, so I attempted to use the board.
 At this point, our lab was going to be closed for our school's Spring Break for the next 9 days.
 At home I ran a continuity test on the board, but unfortunately it was so poorly milled that nearly all of the lines were connected.

 Redesigning my Board

 Since I was unable to use the board I had and unable to mill until the lab was reopened after break, I decided to update the board design with the larger traces as suggested.
 For the test board, we were only given the edge cut and the front copper files to use in our demo and not the actual KiCAD project file.
-To update the board required me to remake it, so I remade the board from scratch using the poorly milled one I had as a reference.
+To update the board required me to remake it, so I rebuilt the board, from scratch, in KiCAD using the poorly milled one I had on hand as a reference.
+Since I was building the new board from scratch I had some freedom to make updates and changes to the design, overall I kept the layout identical but did increase the trace width to 0.5mm.

 Milling my Board Again